renatoh/dynamicFacetingWithSolr/README.md

       "dynamic_facet_fields_string_mv":[
         "df_weight_double",203,
         "df_maxpowerconsumption_int",45,
-        "df_minpowerconsumption_int",45
+        "df_length_int",12
         ]}
 ```
-We take now all the facet-names with a coverage above a threshold e.g. 0.3 and add these as facet to the main query.
-In our example we would only ad facet.field=df_weight_double to it.
+We take now all the field-names with a coverage above a threshold e.g. 0.3 and add these as facet to the main query.
+In our example we would only add facet.field=df_weight_double to it.
-This is done by implementing an onw SearchComponent:
+This is done within our own SearchComponent:
 [AddDynamicFacetsSearchComponent.java](https://github.com/renatoh/dynamicFacetingWithSolr/blob/main/src/main/java/custom/AddDynamicFacetsSearchComponent.java)

 ## 4. Configuring Solr
-The only thing left is now to pack these two classes to a jar, deploy it to Solr, and to register the custom UpdateRequestProcessorFactory and SearchComponent in the solrconfig.xml
+The only thing left is now to pack these two classes into a jar, deploy it to Solr, and to register the custom UpdateRequestProcessorFactory and SearchComponent in the solrconfig.xml

 [solrconfig.xml](https://github.com/renatoh/dynamicFacetingWithSolr/blob/main/resources/solrconfig.xml)